slbailey/Retrovue/docs/domain/SchedulePlan.md

 **Behavior:**

 - **Grid Alignment**: All entries snap to the Channel grid boundaries (`grid_block_minutes`, `block_start_offsets_minutes`, `programming_day_start`)
-- **Pattern Repeating**: Patterns repeat to fill Zone windows, with each Program reference expanding at ScheduleDay time
+- **SchedulableAsset Placement**: SchedulableAssets are placed directly in Zones
 - **Preview Compilation**: The `preview day` command compiles to a ScheduleDay draft using the same resolution rules as production:
-  - Zones expand their Patterns across the Zone's window
+  - Zones and their SchedulableAssets are placed in ScheduleDay
-  - Programs resolve to concrete episodes/assets based on rotation policy
+  - Programs expand their asset chains at playlist generation based on play_mode
   - Grid alignment, soft-start-after-current, fixed zone end, no mid-longform cuts, and carry-in policies are all applied
   - The preview is not persisted but shows exactly how the plan will resolve